“Wow, that is beautiful,” Wyn said appreciatively

 again if they were standing on the sea bed.

-a platinum coat on another metal beneath.
+Perhaps it was a platinum coat on another metal beneath.

 What happened next defied the imagination.
+As the bubbles rose up towards

-if the metal was able to move in a natural way, not hinged or anything
+the head the mouth opened.
+The metal was able to move in a natural way,

-like that.
-The mouth just opened and it seemed to draw in the bubbles
+not hinged or anything like that.
+The mouth just opened and it drew in

-like a reverse of somebody blowing bubbles.
+the bubbles like a reverse of somebody blowing bubbles.

 “Wooowww!”
-Wyn cried out as her
+Wyn cried out as her bubble was drawn into the

-bubble was drawn into the mouth.
-It was not dark as she had expected it
+mouth.
+It was not dark as she had expected it to be, but lit by the same

-to be, but lit by the same sort of arcing energy around the walls.
+sort of arcing energy around the walls.

 So she saw quite easily that the bubble passed to the back of the mouth